 READ MORE >>> Messy Food Play Ideas

-Have you heard of the Switch Witch?
+Something new to try: Have you heard of the Switch Witch?

 Have you heard of the ‘switch witch’?
 I hadn’t until a few years ago.
-We tried it a few years ago and it worked out OK but overall it felt like too much hard work (and maybe a little controlling) for me.
+We tried it a few years ago, and it worked out OK, but overall, it felt like too much hard work (and maybe a little controlling) for me.

 How it works is that you get the kids to divide their ‘treats’ into two piles.
 One pile for the treats they love and the other for ones they aren’t as keen on.
 They leave this second pile out for the ‘Switch Witch’ who comes overnight and swaps the food for some non-food treats.
-The year we tried it I changed the unwanted sweets for some sugar-free chewing gum (over fives only) and money.
+The year we tried it, I changed the unwanted sweets for some sugar-free chewing gum (over five only) and money.

 The idea behind the ‘switch witch’ (I think) is that it helps kids think about what they like and what they’re not bothered about eating.
-Think about all the times you’ve eaten something that you aren’t enjoying just because it’s offered to you?
+Think about all the times you’ve eaten something you aren’t enjoying just because it’s offered to you.
 Wouldn’t it be great if you had the awareness to pass?

 If this idea appeals to you, then give it a try.